vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - Name
      - The name of the Ethernet Controller
    * - MacAddr
-     - The colon-separated Ethernet MAC address
+     - The colon-separated Ethernet MAC address.  (optional, needed by VIBE-NetSim)
+   * - UseTraceSinks
+     - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by this controller.
+Trace sinks are referred to by their name and can be used by multiple controllers. (optional)
-   * - PcapFile
+   * - (PcapFile)
-     - Name of the file capturing the PCAP trace
+     - (deprecated, use *UseTraceSinks* instead)
-   * - PcapPipe
+   * - (PcapPipe)
-     - Name of the named pipe capturing the PCAP trace.
-       Execution is suspended until the pipe is opened for reading by another process.
+     - (deprecated, use *UseTraceSinks* instead)